Mo-Khalifa96/Forex-Trading-Bot/README.md

 <br>
 <br>
 **This bot is designed to trade on multiple forex pairs simultaneously with different trading time frames, currently containing 26 pairs in total, each has its own trading timeframe.
-They are presented is a tuple of lists, each list containing the pair's name on MetaTrader, the timeframe for trading on it, and a boolean value indicating the presence or absence of a new candle update for that given pair based on that particular timeframe.
+They are presented as a tuple of lists, each list containing the pair's name on MetaTrader, the timeframe for trading on it, and a boolean value indicating the presence or absence of a new candle update for that given pair based on that particular timeframe.
 As such, each forex pair is processed and analyzed separately based on its own unique, prespecified trading timeframe.
 You can add or remove a pair from the tuple, or change the timeframe for any given pair.
-With a few tinkering, this bot can also trade on stocks and crypto, depending on the type of broker.**
+With a little tinkering, this bot can also trade on stocks and crypto, depending on the type of broker.**
 <br>
 <br>